RedHat-Israel/ROSE/docs/index.md

 See [materials](materials.md) for our course materials.

+See [homework exercises](homework.md) for our course homework exercises.

 See [examples/driver](examples/driver.md) for explanation on how to write a driver module.

 See [development](development.md) for details on getting started